About Us

 Graduated from college in 2000.
 Unable to attend graduate school for Art Therapy as planned due to health, she needed a way to reach out to others who were also suffering, find a purpose, and pass the long days on disability in an empowering way.

-She started a personal websitestylized illustration of a dancer
+She started a personal website

 Still remembered today by many as the “Monkeygirl” site.
 This site focused on various aspects of gastroparesis, shared her personal story, and provided ways for patients to get involved in trying to get domperidone approved in the US.
 The page included a forum for people to connect with each other.